-These are five full face helmets that are excellent for cruisers.
+These are 5 full face helmets that are excellent for cruisers.
 We’ve already hand-picked some of the best ones for you, so you can easily narrow down your search.
 Whether you’re looking for your first cruiser helmet or you’d like to replace an old one, there is something here for you.

 What You Should Look for in a Full Face Cruiser Helmet